-Jointly held / jointly accessed funds are a convenient means of managing two or more people’s finances and were primarily used by spouses.
-Now, joint accounts are becoming more commonplace with aging parents and adult children, where the elderly parent requires assistance managing their daily affairs.
+Jointly held or jointly accessed funds are a convenient means of managing two or more people’s finances.
+It is common, for example, for a couple to share a bank account.
+Business owners also use joint accounts.
+Now, joint accounts have become more commonplace with aging parents and adult children, especially for those who need help managing their daily financial affairs.

-With spouses, joint accounts automatically pass to the surviving spouse.
-This is not necessarily the case where joint account holders are parent and adult independent child, where the parent added the child to the account for the purpose of managing finances.
+If you share a bank account with your spouse, it automatically passes to them when you die.
+The account is not considered part of the deceased spouse’s estate and generally not subject to probate fees.
+However, that is not necessarily the case where joint account holders are a parent and an adult independent child, where the parent added the child to the account for the purpose of managing finances.

 Initial consultations are free of charge.